replicatedhq/replicated-field-labs/instruqt/lab05-airgap/06-deploy-new-version/assignment.md

 ## Deploying a new version

 From the `labs/lab05-airgap` directory, update the `manifests/nginx-deployment.yaml` file to remove the command override as shown below.
+(You can do this in the Editor tab)

 ```diff